bird-sanctuary/bluejay/README.md

 You can also join our [Discord server](https://discord.gg/phAmtxnMMN) to ask questions and discuss Bluejay!

-### PRs
+### Pull Requests
-Pleas direct your PRs against the develop branch of this repository.
+If you have fixed an issue or added functionality, please feel free to submit a pull request.
+Direct your PRs against the develop branch of this repository.

 ### Build
 Please see the [wiki](https://github.com/bird-sanctuary/bluejay/wiki/Building-from-source) for instructions on how to build Bluejay from source.